 With that in mind, fortify your home like the castle it is with these 14 wildfire-repelling steps.
 But keep in mind that no product or technique is a failsafe against a raging fire.

 Keep the Basics Handy

-1. If you don’t already have working smoke detectors or haven’t tested the batteries recently, make that job No. 1.
+1. If you don’t already have working smoke detectors or haven’t tested the batteries recently, make that your No. 1 job.
 Now.

 2. Have an easily accessible bucket, shovel (to dig a trench to protect against encroaching ground fire), and connected garden hose to help you defend the area around your home, plus one or two working fire extinguishers.

 3. Keep gutters, porches, and the lawn free of debris, leaves, and fallen branches.
 If a fire threat is imminent, remove furniture and decorations from decks and porches, including welcome mats.